NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs/character.md

 # Character Struct

 Holds values related to a player character in battle.
 Named `chr_p` in the decompilation.
-They appear to have a size of `0xA08` bytes.
+They appear to have a size of `0xA08` bytes (per `memset` at address 0x800560d4)

 ## Where to Find